 Somewhere along the way, though, so many of them go awry.
 Maybe they aren't getting the results they want.
 Perhaps they buy into an SEO company who isn't above-board.
 One way or another, too many sites end up using black hat SEO tactics.

 Black hat SEO is a category of SEO strategies meant to trick a search engine.
 They're dishonest about the content they have to offer.
-In other words, it's like spam that's in your search results rather than your inbox.
+In other words, it's like the spam that's in your search results rather than your inbox.

 Aside from being unethical, black hat SEO tactics are getting less and less effective.
 Search engines have sophisticated tools to detect them, and when they do, they punish your site in your rankings.
 Here's what you need to avoid in your vape shop's SEO strategy.